Skylark95/DND-Notes/Odyssey/Notes/notes.md

 ## The Kings palace - King Pythor
 - Let me tell you of my woes
-- Oath of peace, Titans take away his daugher
+- Oath of peace, Titans take away his daughter
-- Order of Sydan, from lords of storms, daugher to be chained to rock of estor as offering
+- Order of Sydan, from lords of storms, daughter to be chained to rock of estor as offering

 # Volkan's Hall